 In addition to a registration or add form, a separate Independent Study Contract, available from the Registrar's Office, must be completed for each Independent Study course.
 Final approval of Independent Study credits rest with the Dean of each school.
 Students register for the Independent Study through the normal registration procedures.
 The contract must be presented at the time of registration and must be completed by the Add deadline of the semester or term in which the Independent Study is to be undertaken.

-A maximum of 9 units of Independent Study may be included in a student's total degree program.
+A maximum of nine units of Independent Study may be included in a student's total degree program.

-A student may not enroll in upper-division courses until the second semester of the sophomore year (i.e., after completing 45 units) without special permission from his/her academic advisor.
+A student may not enroll in upper-division courses until the second semester of the sophomore year (i.e., after completing 45 units), without special permission from his or her academic advisor.

-1. Students are restricted to a maximum of 5 units in Performance/Activity courses per semester.
+- Students are restricted to a maximum of five units in Performance/Activity courses per semester.